-Will the Police Take Your Driver’s License When You Are Arrested for a DWI in Sugar Land?
+The Police Can Take Your Driver’s License in a DWI Arrest

-If you are arrested for a DWI in Sugar Land, the police will immediately confiscate your driver’s license under the following two circumstances:
+If you are arrested for a DWI in Sugar Land, Texas the police can immediately confiscate your driver’s license under the following two circumstances:

 1. You have a breath or blood alcohol concentration of 0.08 or above.